Meet Our Instructors

 Melissa Nelson-Sitzberger began dancing at the age of 2 at Larkin Dance Studio and has trained with some of the best instructors and choreographers around the country, including Ted Kivitt and Tyce Diorio.
 She has won many top honors and was awarded a scholarship to L.A.
 Underground in Los Angeles.
 Melissa has performed in various appearances across Minnesota, and has modeled at the Mall of America.
 Melissa was captain of the North St. Paul High School Dance Team where she was named one of the Universal Dance Association's All-Star Dancers.
 She continued to contribute to the team as their Assistant Coach.
 Melissa is a graduate of the University of Minnesota's Carlson School of Management.

-Danessa Snustad began dancing at the age of two and started dancing competitively in kindergarten.
-Danessa came to Studio 4 her freshman year of high school and competed on the Junior and Senior lines.
-Danessa is trained in jazz, ballet, lyrical, and modern, but her favorite style of dance is tap.
-Danessa was part of Keane Sense of Rhythm tap group and trained by Ricci Milan, Cathy Wind, and Elene Keane.
-Danessa attended St. Paul Conservatory for the Performing Arts where she found her other passion-- musical theater.
-She has performed in many musicals and theater productions.
-Some of her favorite characters she has played include: Catherine (Pippin), Roxie (Chicago), Elmire (Tartuffe), and Helen (Up, the Man in the Flying Chair).
-She was an intern at the Minneapolis Children’s Theatre where she choreographed dance numbers for the summer theatre students and helped direct the plays.
-Danessa also had the pleasure of choreographing a tap dance for Kairos Dance Theatre.
-Danessa attended the New York Conservatory for the Dramatic Arts and now studies at Concordia University - St. Paul where she is in her senior year double majoring in Theatre and Elementary Education.
+Danessa Ryan began dancing at the age of two and started dancing competitively in kindergarten.
+She came to Studio 4 her freshman year of high school and loved being part of the Studio 4 Family.
+She is trained in jazz, ballet, lyrical, and modern, but her favorite style of dance is tap.
+Danessa was part of Keane Sense of Rhythm tap group and was trained by Ricci Milan, Cathy Wind, and Elene Keane.
+She attended high school at the St. Paul Conservatory for Performing Arts where she found her other passion-- musical theater and has performed in many musicals and theater productions.
+As an intern at the Minneapolis Children’s Theatre, she choreographed dance numbers for the summer theatre students and helped direct the plays.
+She also taught tap at the Children's Theatre for their musical theater classes and had the pleasure of choreographing a tap dance for Kairos Dance Theatre.
+Danessa attended the New York Conservatory for the Dramatic Arts and studied at Concordia University - St. Paul where she double majored in Theatre and Elementary Education.
+She is currently a 2nd grade teacher at Lake Marion Elementary School and loves working with students of all ages.
+Danessa has been teaching at Studio 4 since 2010 and has won many regional and national awards for her choreography.
+She is excited for another season at Studio 4!

 Jameson has been teaching the past year at Legacy Dance Studio of Woodbury, MN.
 After graduating from MSU Mankato with a Bachelor of Fine Arts Degree in Theatre, Jameson began to focus on dance.
 He has taken classes from Brian Puspos, Ian Eastwood, Shaun Evaristo, and Jillian Meyers.
 He has been strongly influenced by Hip Hop, Musical Theatre and Tap dance.
 JamesonÕs teaching methods are very unorthodox at best.
 He loves to challenge his students to move in ways they didnÕt think they could, at various tempos they never thought possible.
 His classes focus on the fundamentals of dance, technique, improvisation, interpretation and choreography.
 His goal for his students is to get them to see what they hear and portray what they see.